kenichi/tracklet/README.md

 ========

 Tracklet is an open source iOS app and webservice for tracking and storing your own location.
+The iOS app requires version 8 or higher and includes support for monitoring visits ("frequent locations" or [CLVisit](https://developer.apple.com/library/prerelease/ios/documentation/CoreLocation/Reference/CLVisit_class/index.html)).

 The webservice includes a bootstrap-based [Mapbox](https://mapbox.com) view with support for streaming updates as they arrive at the server, via WebSocket or EventSource.
-Thew view allows the user to "step" through locations and/or visits with a slider.
+The view allows the user to "step" through locations and/or visits with a slider.

 The iOS app is *very* basic and includes no map views, yet. *wink* Look for UDP